Year of Call: 2001

 Clinical Negligence | Discrimination & Equality | Employment | Human Rights | Personal Injury | Professional Discipline

-Anna's primary area of practice is employment and discrimination law.
-She is frequently instructed on high profile cases dealing with difficult and novel points of law, and is also commended by solicitors for her client manner.
+Anna is frequently instructed on high profile cases dealing with difficult and novel points of law, and is also commended by solicitors for her client manner.
+She acts for both employees and employers, and her regular client base includes well-known claimant solicitors, trade unions, NHS Trusts, universities, financial institutions and multinational companies.

 Anna has been recognised as a leading employment barrister by Chambers UK, the Legal 500 and Who's Who Legal for many years.